María de las Mercedes, Princess of Asturias: Education

 Mercedes made her first public appearance at the royal court by the hand of her mother when Queen Maria Christina was declared regent.
 The education of the Princess of Asturias and her younger sister Infanta Maria Teresa was confined to the Royal Palace of Madrid in an austere environment headed by two widows: their mother and their paternal aunt Isabella (herself formerly Princess of Asturias).
 The Queen brought up her three children strictly.
 Despite her constitutional status, Mercedes was not given an education that would have prepared her to govern the nation.
 She received instead the conventional upbringing of princesses of her time.
 There were piano and painting lessons, knitting practices and the Queen involved her daughter in palace duties.
 Particular attention was paid to obedience and religious precepts.

 Mercedes grew up to be a serious young woman, shy and unprepossessing.
 She was more Habsburg in appearance due to her long face.
 The family spent the summer months in the Miramar Palace in San Sebastián.

-In her adolescence, Mercedes accompanied her mother to trips abroad visiting her paternal grandmother in Paris, her paternal aunt Paz in Munich, and her maternal grandmother Elisabeth Franziska in Vienna.
+In her adolescence, Mercedes accompanied her mother on trips abroad visiting her paternal grandmother in Paris, her paternal aunt Paz in Munich, and her maternal grandmother Elisabeth Franziska in Vienna.
 The situation in Spain became more complicated with the Spanish–American War in 1898.
 Mercedes and her sister lived a restricted life.
 Their conservative mother did not allow them to take part in the social life of the Spanish nobility.
 The Queen offered a party in the Royal Palace to mark the debut in society of her daughters on 9 May 1899, the event having been delayed due to the war.
 At the dance, Mercedes fell in love with Prince Carlos of Bourbon-Two Sicilies; the two were frequently seen together.